Joy in Nobel winner Malala's hometown, though some Pakistanis decry her

 In the nine years since the army drove out the Taliban, Swat has become mostly peaceful, though there are still occasional militant attacks including one several weeks ago targeting the military.

-Many Swat residents, including family friend Jawad Iqbal, are hopeful Malala will be able to return on this trip.
+Many Swat residents, including family friend Jawad Iqbal, were hopeful Malala would be able to return on this trip.

 “The people of Swat and the whole of Pakistan are with Malala,” Iqbal said standing in front of a portrait of Yousafzai with her father, who is a teacher.